Nileshdcool/construction-tasks-planner/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.construction-tasks-planner offline-first Web-App where users can create “construction tasks” on a floor-plan
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.